microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.11.3 Response Extensions for Collection-valued Columns

 To retrieve collection-valued result columns, the client specifies [`SQL_DESC_DATA_AT_FETCH`](#36-getting-data-during-fetch) for the column before calling SQLFetch or SQLFetchScroll.

-The driver returns SQL_DATA_AVAILABLE for the collection-valued column, at which time the client can call [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
+The driver returns `SQL_DATA_AVAILABLE` for non-null collection-valued columns, at which time the client can call [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
 Collection-valued columns not specified as data-at-fetch are not returned by the driver.
-Attempting to return a collection-value for a bound column bound results in a type exception, which may be handled according to the value of [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-sql_attr_type_exception_behavior).
+Attempting to return a collection-value for a bound column results in a type exception, which may be handled according to the value of [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-sql_attr_type_exception_behavior).

+For null collection values, the driver sets `SQL_DESC_INDICATOR_PTR` to `SQL_NULL_VALUE`.
+If `SQL_DESC_INDICATOR_PTR `is not specified for a collection typed column whose value is null, the driver returns an error with SQLState `22002`, Indicator variable required but not supplied.

 For typed collections of scalar values, the nested statement handle contains a single descriptor record that describes the scalar value.